 Reproduction, Babies, and Lifespan

 Ravens become mature when they’re about three years old, but they’ve been seen to court each other long before then.
-Ravens start to court in earnest in autumn and winter, with most eggs being laid in early spring depending on the birds’ range.
+Ravens start to court in earnest in autumn and winter, with most eggs being laid in early spring, depending on the birds’ range.

-The pair finds and defends a territory then builds the nest.
+The pair finds and defends a territory, then builds the nest.
 It’s a deep but asymmetrical bowl of sticks and twigs lined with mud and tree bark and softened by materials such as fur.
-Nests are about 16 to 60 inches in diameter and 5 to 6 inches deep and placed in a big tree, at the edge of a cliff, in an abandoned building, or even on a telephone pole.
+Nests are about 16 to 60 inches in diameter and 5 to 6 inches deep and are placed in a big tree, at the edge of a cliff, in an abandoned building, or even on a telephone pole.
 Here, the female lays between three and seven eggs.
 They are pale blue-green and freckled with brown.
 The female incubates them for about 21 days.
 Only she incubates the eggs, but the male will protect the chicks by standing over them.
 Both parents feed the chicks.
 Ravens only have one brood per year.

-The chicks fledge when they’re a little over a month old but can stay with their parents for half a year.
+The chicks fledge when they’re a little over a month old, but can stay with their parents for half a year.

 Common ravens can live a long time, and ravens at the Tower of London have lived over 40 years.
 Less pampered ravens live around 13 years in the wild.